sweetest-framework/sweetest/GUIDELINES.md

 requireSteps<AuthManagerSteps>() // <-- this is added to `override fun configure()`
 ```

-The `AuthManagerSteps` class takes care of the configuration and potentially what its dependencies (`SessionStore` and `BackendGateway`) should be.
+The `AuthManagerSteps` class takes care of the configuration and potentially whether its dependencies (`SessionStore` and `BackendGateway`) are configured as real or mock.

 So let's go one step deeper to `SessionStore` and `BackendGateway`: in our test design expect the configuration of these done inside `AuthManagerSteps` so our `LoginSteps` doesn't need to take care of that.
 This is a nice example for a good encapsulation of the details!
 Another neat thing is that the `AuthManagerTest` (unit test) uses exactly the same `AuthManagerSteps` - lots of duplicated code saved!